All resources

-A little bit more than a year ago we wrote about the Pros and Cons of Individual Objectives.
+A little bit more than a year ago we wrote about the pros and cons of Individual Objectives.
 Since then, we’ve learned that most Individual Objectives aren’t really Objectives, but we’ve also learned how—if you really do want to work with Individual Objectives—to best approach them.

 Individual Objectives are tricky